Posted on

 The change from impressions to views aims to simplify content performance tracking across formats and platforms.
 As Meta continues to prioritise Reels and AI-driven content recommendations, the change to views is a boon for brands and creators operating multi-format and/or multi-platform strategies.

-From now on, it should be easier to compare content performance across both Facebook and Instagram, and across TikTok and YouTube, offering creators and marketers new insights into what appeals to different audiences.
+From now on, it should be easier to compare content performance across both Facebook and Instagram, as well as TikTok and YouTube.
+This offers creators and marketers new insights into what appeals to different audiences.

-Analysts say the change should also encourage a stronger focus on content quality and driving engagement like repeat views, likes, comments, shares/sends, saves.
+Analysts say the change should also encourage a stronger focus on content quality and driving engagement, such as repeat views, likes, comments, shares/sends, and saves.

-Indeed, Instagram boss Adam Mosessri notes that from here on out, creators’ key performance metrics should be views, reach and sends.
+Instagram boss Adam Mosseri notes that from here on out, creators’ key performance metrics should be views, reach, and sends.

 “If you’re trying to figure out how your content is doing, what you should be doing is look at sends per reach,” Mosessri says.